 Number of awards: 1

-From contributions made by friends and associates of Leonard Isaacs, Founding Director of the School of Music, a scholarship fund has been established at The University of Manitoba.
-The Manitoba Scholarship and Bursary Initiative has made a contribution to this fund.
+From contributions made by friends and associates of Leonard Isaacs, Founding Director of the School of Music, a scholarship fund has been established at the University of Manitoba.
+The Manitoba Scholarship

-Beginning in 1977 (for tenability in the 1977-78 academic year), a scholarship of initially valued at $600 (starting in 1999, the award will be valued at the available annual income) will be awarded annually to a student of high standing who:
+Beginning in 1977 (for tenability in the 1977-78 academic year), a scholarship of initially valued at $600 (starting in 1999, the award will be valued at the available annual income) will be awarded annually to a

-1. enters upon, or continues in, the degree program of the Marcel A. Desautels Faculty of Music of The University of Manitoba;
+1. enters upon, or continues in, the degree program of the Marcel A. Desautels Faculty of Music of the University of Manitoba;

 2. registers in the academic year immediately following notification of award for the next year in course.